Types of Skin Cancer in Dogs: Signs and Treatment Options

 Treatment for Skin Cancer in Dogs

-The treatment plan for your dog’s skin cancer depends on the type and stage of the cancer, as well as your dog’s individual needs.
-Here are the most common treatment options we use when treating skin cancer in dogs:
+The treatment options for your dog’s skin cancer depends on the type and stage of the cancer, as well as your dog’s individual needs.
+In some cases, we may recommend a fine needle aspiration to sample cells from a suspicious mass before proceeding with full treatment.

 Surgery